RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Rock Band/Rock Band.md

 	![screenshot](band-drum-costume.png)

-+ Right-click on the costume and click 'duplicate' to create 2 copies of the costume.
++ Right-click on the costume and click 'duplicate' to create a copy of the costume.

 	![screenshot](band-drum-duplicate.png)